AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Related Works

-\paragraph{Training Dynamics} A subset of works have also attempted to understand the training dynamics of SSL models. \cite{simon2023stepwise} explored the idea that SSL training dynamics involve learning one eigenvalue at a time. \cite{tian2021understanding,srinath2023implicit} analyzed the learning dynamics of dimension contrastive methods in the context of simple linear networks. \cite{esser2023representation} connected representation learning dynamics with multivariate regression and orthogonality constraints.
-However, there is a much more in depth literature for understanding training dynamics within supervised settings \cite{achille2017critical,federici2020learning, schneider2024understanding}.
+\paragraph{Understanding SSL Training Dynamics} A subset of works have also attempted to understand the training dynamics of SSL models. \cite{jing2021understanding} analyzed the dimensional collapse phenomenon within contrastive learning settings. \cite{simon2023stepwise} explored the idea that SSL training dynamics involve learning one eigenvalue at a time. \cite{tian2021understanding,srinath2023implicit} analyzed the learning dynamics of dimension contrastive methods in the context of simple linear networks.
+In general, there is a much more in depth literature for understanding training dynamics within supervised settings \cite{achille2017critical,federici2020learning, schneider2024understanding} while SSL understanding is relatively more limited.
 Our work attempts to understand SSL through the lens of training dynamics that influence the relationship between $I(R;Z)$ and $H(R)$.